ignc-research/arena-rosnav/docs/DRL-Training.md

 ```
 ../arena_local_planner_drl/rl_agent/utils/reward.py
 ```
-At present, one can chose between two reward functions which can be set at the hyperparameter section of the training script:
+At present, one can chose between five reward functions which can be set in the :

 <table>